Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Existence of MAP estimators

-As discussed, a limit point of an AMF for $\mu^y$ is already known to be a strong mode in this setting \citep[Theorem~2.8]{KlebanovWacker2022}.
-This result is stated in the following lemma, which slightly weakens the hypotheses required on the potential to be merely continuous rather than locally Lipschitz.
+As discussed, \citet[Theorem~2.8]{KlebanovWacker2022} proved that a limit point of an AMF for the posterior is a strong mode in the sequence-space setting.
+The following lemma generalises this result to any separable Banach space and slightly weakens the hypotheses required on the potential to be merely continuous rather than locally Lipschitz.

-\begin{lemma}[Limit points of AMFs are strong modes] Under the assumptions of \Cref{thm:main}, any $X$-strong limit point $x^{\star} \in E$ of an AMF $(x_r)_{r > 0} \subset X$ for $\mu^y$ is a strong mode. \end{lemma}
+\begin{lemma}[Limit points of AMFs are strong modes] Under the assumptions of \cref{thm:main}, any $X$-strong limit point $x^{\star} \in E$ of an AMF $(x_r)_{r > 0} \subset X$ for $\mu^y$ is a strong mode. \end{lemma}